I Want To...

-Providers can view the cost share for a medication using the TRICARE formulary search tool.
+Providers can view the cost share for a medication using the TRICARE pharmacy formulary.
 Providers can also search for lower cost alternative medications to a medication they are currently prescribing.

-This option allows USFHP members to fill prescriptions at any of the approximately 5,100 Rite Aid network pharmacies without having to submit a claim.
-You may fill prescriptions for up to a 90 day supply at any network pharmacy.
 The USFHP Pharmacy Program provides outpatient coverage to beneficiaries for medications that are approved for marketing by the U.S. Food and Drug Administration (FDA) and that generally require prescriptions.
-Other covered medications include:
+Other covered medications/products include:

 - Compounded medications of which at least one ingredient is a legend drug

 - Insulin syringes and needles

 - Glucose test strips - FreeStyle Lite® and Precision Xtra® strips are TRICARE preferred test strips.
 All other test strips will require prior authorization.

 - Continuous glucose monitors (CGMs): Effective 4/20/2022 - FreeStyle Libre® Kit 2 sensor and reader and Dexcom G6® sensor, receiver and transmitter are covered under the pharmacy benefit at the Tier 2 cost share and require prior authorization.
 Members may also receive the FreeStyle Libre 2 and Dexcom G6 and all other CGMs under the Johns Hopkins USFHP medical benefit from a durable medical equipment (DME) supplier.

 Prescription medications used to treat conditions that are not currently covered by USFHP either by statute or regulation are likewise excluded from the pharmacy benefit.

 - Fluoride preparations